-Whatever your aptitude or academic goals, we offer a broad range of enrichment programmes, trips and activities to help you extend your knowledge and interests beyond the classroom.
+Whatever your aptitude or academic goals, we offer a broad range of sport teams, courses, clubs, bands and trips and activities to help you extend your knowledge and interests beyond the classroom.

 Esher band supports a singing student on stage in college production